Public demonstrations in Singapore

-Public demonstrations are rare in Singapore due to laws that make it illegal to hold cause-related events without a valid licence from the authorities.
+Public demonstrations in Singapore are generally rare due to laws that make it illegal to hold cause-related events without a valid licence from the authorities.
 Such laws include the Public Entertainments Act and the Public Order Act.
+Public demonstrations are nevertheless permitted at the Speakers' Corner, which occurs regularly, most notably Pink Dot SG and the protest against Population White Paper in 2013.

 Speaker's Corner

 In the past, political speeches in Singapore were only permitted at the Speaker's Corner, an area created and designated for such events.
 However, a police permit was still a requirement before one could proceed with one's speech.

-On 1 September 2008, the government decided that Singapore citizens wishing to hold events there need not obtain a permit from the police, and the restriction on using audio amplification devices was lifted.
-However, they are still required to register with the National Parks Board, a statutory body that manages nature parks.
+On 1 September 2008, the government decided that Singapore citizens wishing to hold events there need not obtain any permits from the police, and the restriction on using audio amplification devices was lifted.
+However, they are still required to inform the National Parks Board, a statutory body that manages nature parks.

 In 2008, Speakers' Corner was the scene for meetings held over several weeks by Tan Kin Lian, former chief executive of insurance company NTUC Income, to advise people of their legal recourse after structured products they had purchased became virtually valueless upon the collapse of Lehman Brothers.

-In 2010, following the closure of the beauty parlours Wax in the city, True Spa and Subtle Senses, members of the public gathered in the Speaker's corner to protest against the loss of fees paid to the spas.
-Customers of True Spa and Subtle Senses had made advance payments to businesses, only to find out days later that the spas had ceased operations.